Töregene Khatun: Court purges

-Role in Mongol conquests
+Mongol conquests

+Töregene is perceived of having ruled over the empire in a time where expansion slowed.
+However, some conquest still happened during her reign.

-Töregene had friendly relations with Ögedei's commanders in China.
+Prior to her khatunate, Töregene had friendly relations with Ögedei's commanders in China.
 The conflicts between the Mongols and the Song troops took place in the areas of Chengdu.
 Töregene sent her envoys to negotiate peace, but Song imprisoned them.
-The Mongols captured Hangzhou and invaded Sichuan in 1242.
-She ordered Zhang Rou and Chagaan (Tsagaan) to attack the Song dynasty.
+The lead envoy, Yuli Massa died shortly after his imprisonment, but the rest of the entourage remained imprisoned until 1254.
+Under her rule, the Mongols captured Hangzhou and invaded Sichuan in 1242.
+She ordered Zhang Rou and Chagaan to attack the Song dynasty.
 When they pillaged the Song territory, the Song court sent a delegation to seek a ceasefire.
 Chagaan and Zhang Rou returned north after the Mongols accepted the terms.

-During the reign of Ögedei, the Seljuks of Rum offered friendship and a modest tribute to Chormaqan.
-Under Kaykhusraw II, however, the Mongols began to pressure the Sultan to go to Mongolia in person, give hostages, and accept a Mongol darughachi.
+During the reign of Ögedei, the Sultanate of Rum offered friendship and a modest tribute to Chormaqan.
+The Mongols began to pressure Kaykhusraw II, the sultan of Rum, to go to Mongolia in person, give hostages, and accept a Mongol darughachi.
 Mongol raids began in 1240.
-The Seljuk Sultan Kaykhusraw assembled a large army to meet them.
-The king of Cilician Armenia was required to produce 1400 lances and the Greek Emperor of Nicaea 400 lances.
+Kaykhusraw assembled a large army to meet them.
+The king of Cilician Armenia was required to produce 1400 lances, and the Emperor of Nicaea 400 lances.
 Both rulers met the sultan in Kayseri to negotiate details.
 The Grand Komnenos of Trebizond contributed 200, while the young Ayyubid prince of Aleppo supplied 1000 horsemen.
-In addition to these, Kaykhusraw commanded the Seljuq army and irregular Turkmen cavalry, though both had been weakened by the Baba Ishak rebellion.
-However, Baiju and his Georgian auxiliaries crushed them at the battle of Köse Dağ in 1243.
-After that battle, the Sultanate of Rum, the Empire of Trebizond and the Lesser Armenia quickly declared their allegiance one by one to the Mongol Empire ruled by Töregene Khatun.
+In addition to these, Kaykhusraw commanded the Sultanate's army and irregular Turkmen cavalry, though both had been weakened by the Baba Ishak rebellion.

+In 1243, Töregene appointed Baiju Noyan to succeed Chormaqan, due to the latter's old age.
+Later that year, Baiju and his Georgian auxiliaries crushed the forces of Kaykhusraw II at the battle of Köse Dağ in 1243.
+After that battle, the Sultanate of Rum, the Empire of Trebizond, and Lesser Armenia quickly declared their allegiance one by one to the Mongol Empire ruled by Töregene Khatun.

-The Mongol troops under general Baiju probed the forces of Abbasid Iraq and Ayyubid ruled Syria in 1244–46.
+The Mongol troops under General Baiju probed the forces of the Abbasid Caliphate and the Ayyubid-ruled Syria in 1244–46.